aami-dodon/Udoy/docs/server/db.md

 # Database Architecture

-- PostgreSQL access currently uses the `pg` client with a lightweight repository pattern.
-On startup the server ensures both the `users` and `user_tokens` tables exist.
-The users table now tracks verification, activation, audit timestamps, and soft-deletion markers; the tokens table stores hashed verification/reset tokens with expiries and metadata.
-Legacy rows are normalised and optional admin credentials are refreshed when present in environment variables.
+- PostgreSQL access now flows through Prisma.
+The schema lives in `prisma/schema.prisma`, migrations are executed with `npm run prisma:migrate` (Docker runs this automatically before boot), and the generated client (refresh with `npm run prisma:generate`) is shared via `src/config/db.js`.
+- Domain repositories (`src/models/*.repository.js`) use the Prisma client to interact with relational data.
+Current models cover users, user tokens, and audit logs, each mapping to the Prisma schema and shared DTOs.
-- MongoDB access relies on Mongoose connections located in `src/models` (models will be added in later phases).
+- MongoDB access still relies on Mongoose connections located in `src/models` (collections will be added in later phases).
-- Connection helpers in `src/config/db.js` initialize and expose both database clients for downstream services.
+- `src/config/db.js` centralises database wiring, exposing `connectPostgres`, `getPrismaClient`, `connectMongo`, and `closeConnections` to the rest of the application.